RAI-toolkit/RAI-toolkit.github.io/_posts/2023-11-22-Cybersecurity-and-AI--The-challenges-and.md

 ---
 title:  "Cybersecurity and AI: The challenges and opportunities"
-excerpt:  "As Artificial Intelligence (AI) advances rapidly, so does its potential to be us (...)"
+excerpt:  "As Artificial Intelligence (AI) advances rapidly, so does its potential to be used in cybercrime. (...)"
 header:
   teaser: /assets/images/RAI_toolkit/Readin.png
 sidebar: